- Direct-Push Technologies

 XRF instruments are field-portable or handheld devices for simultaneously measuring metals and other elements in various media.

 Energy dispersive X-ray fluorescence (EDXRF) is a method of detecting metals and other elements, such as arsenic, selenium, bromine, and iodine, in soil and sediment.
 Some of the primary elements of environmental concern that EDXRF can identify are arsenic, barium, cadmium, chromium, copper, lead, mercury, selenium, silver, and zinc.
 Most instruments can be made to detect any element between atomic weight 19 (potassium) and 92 (uranium).
 Some will detect 11 (sodium) through 94 (plutonium), with lighter elements (atomic weight 11 to 18) 11 to 18 having higher detection limits than heavier elements.
 The handheld or field-portable (FPXRF) units use techniques that have been developed for analysis of numerous environmental contaminants in soil and sediment.
 They provide data in the field that can be used to identify and characterize contaminated sites and guide remedial work, among other applications.
 An eight-part August 2008 XRF Web seminar is available with supporting materials in the CLU-IN Seminar Archive.
+The course manual is available for a January 2010 8-hour classroom course on XRF applications, XRF-specific QA/QC and data use.

 FPXRF analyzers also have found use in identifying surfaces coated with paints that were cut with polychlorinated biphenyls (PCBs).
 A high chlorine content, which is generally not found in paints, can be indicative of PCBs.
 The use of PCBs in paints occurred in the 1950s through 1970s until they were banned.
 Older military activities, and Department of Energy facilities, utilities, and other industrial sites may have this problem.